yahiabeethoven/ConnectionsLab/project1/README.md

 <img src="./resources/old_dropdown.png" alt="Old Dropdown"/>

-This was how the initial dropdown looked like before I styled it and made the search bar work properly; it used to disappear teh moment the user clicks anywhere.
+This was how the initial dropdown looked like before I styled it and made the search bar work properly; it used to disappear the moment the user clicks anywhere.
 After many edits and styling, this is how the page looked like without the slideshow of latest matches.

 <img src="./resources/page_without_slideshow.png" alt="Intermediate Page"/>